Ecumenism – A brief history

 During World War II, the Geneva office of the provisional WCC enabled churches to maintain and even deepen contacts, and after WW2 this facilitated reconciliation with the German churches.
 The ongoing concern for the victims of war laid the foundations for the programmes of the newly constituted WCC.

-1946 Constitution to form the World Council of Churches – Australian Committee adopted with 8 Members: Anglican, Presbyterian, Congregationalist, Methodist, Churches of Christ, Salvation Army, Baptist, Religious Society of Friends (Quaker).
-This developed into the Australian Council of Churches (and in 1994 became the National Council of Churches in Australia).
+1946 The Constitution to form the World Council of Churches – Australian Committee* was adopted with 8 Members: Anglican, Presbyterian, Congregationalist, Methodist, Churches of Christ, Salvation Army, Baptist, Religious Society of Friends (Quakers).
+It came at a time when State Councils were coming into existence, as a result of a world-wide stimulus in ecumenism.
+The State ecumenical body was named in relation to the World Council of Churches, namely, Victorian Regional Committte for the W.C.C.

 The movement for Christian unity in this country was, initially, an Anglican and Protestant affair.
 Eastern and Oriental Orthodox Churches came in, in strength, during the 1960s and 70s.